Thanksgiving Table Setting in a Navy Dining Room

 similar navy napkins / similar charger / china

-In order to restrain myself from going overboard with all the navy, I kept the other colors subtle for my Thanksgiving table.
+In order to restrain myself from going overboard with all the navy, I kept the other colors subtle for my Thanksgiving table setting.

 Simply layering cream colors with brown was just enough to let the navy stand out.

-Covering my burlap runner with pine cones, feathers and brown eucalyptus allowed the center of the table to be neutral.
+Covering my burlap runner with pine cones, feathers and brown eucalyptus allowed the center of the table to remain neutral.

-There are so many natural elements to work with this time of year.
-Even though this year I used neutrals with the navy, I am already thinking about the colors I can use next year.
+Thankfully, there are so many natural elements to work with this time of year.
+Even though this Thanksgiving I used neutrals with the navy, I’m already thinking about the colors I can use next year.
 Changing from a red to a navy dining room has opened up a whole new world of colors for me to use!

 Since I didn’t do a floral centerpiece, I added one large glass hurricane with a candle in the center of the table.

-It never hurts to include some gold to the table.
-In case you didn’t notice, my china also has a gold rim.
-We registered for this pattern over 20 years ago and I am still happy I went with a classic look.
+In my opinion, it never hurts to include some gold to the table.
+Just in case you didn’t notice, my china also has a gold rim.
+Over 20 years ago, we registered for this pattern and I’m still happy I went with a classic look.
 Even though we don’t use our china very often, I love to take it out for holidays.
 Why not go a bit formal for Thanksgiving?

 Besides the china, I brought out the wedding crystal and the silver to make each place setting extra festive.

-Like I said, we don’t use the “good stuff” very often so it’s nice to give it some special attention.
+Like I said, we don’t use the “good stuff” very often so it’s nice to give it some special attention on Thanksgiving.

-Although I love the table with the extra decor down the middle, I will be removing the eucalyptus and some of the pieces in the center when we actually eat dinner.
+Although I love the table with the extra decor down the middle, I will be removing the eucalyptus and some of the pieces in the center when we actually eat our Thanksgiving dinner.

-Here is the simpler version of our Thanksgiving table setting…
+Now, here is the simpler version of our Thanksgiving table:

-This way is definitely more practical…after all, we need to make room for the food!
-I will be adding a few more chairs and settings as well.
-We host a large crowd and end up using the kitchen table for overflow too.
+Yes, this way is definitely more practical.
+After all, we need to make room for the food!
+As it gets closer to turkey day, I’ll be adding a few more chairs and settings as well.
+Each Thanksgiving, we host a large crowd and end up using the kitchen table for overflow too.

-While you’re here, swing by to see a some more recent Thanksgiving decor – Warm and Cozy Thanksgiving at Home.
+- While you’re here, see a some more recent Thanksgiving decor – Warm and Cozy Thanksgiving at Home.

-And for Thanksgiving tips and more decorating ideas, see Thanksgiving Planning – Ideas and Tips for a Festive Celebration.
+- For Thanksgiving tips and more decorating, see Thanksgiving Planning – Ideas and Tips for a Festive Celebration.

 If you would like to see what my dining room looked like for Thanksgiving in previous years, click over to these posts: